ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Methods

-#### SetInvalidTarget/2
+#### SetInvalidTarget/1

-  > `public virtual void SetInvalidTarget(string name, VRTK_TagOrScriptPolicyList list = null)`
+  > `public virtual void SetInvalidTarget(VRTK_TagOrScriptPolicyList list = null)`

   * Parameters
-   * `string name` - The name of the tag or class that is the invalid target.
    * `VRTK_TagOrScriptPolicyList list` - The Tag Or Script list policy to check the set operation on.
   * Returns
    * _none_

 The SetInvalidTarget method is used to set objects that contain the given tag or class matching the name as invalid destination targets.
-It can also accept a VRTK_TagOrScriptPolicyList for a more custom level of policy management.
+It accepts a VRTK_TagOrScriptPolicyList for a custom level of policy management.

 #### SetNavMeshCheckDistance/1